Llanishen: History

 Originally wooded farm land, in A.D.
 535 two monks came eastwards from the small religious settlement of Llandaff, aiming to establish new settlements, or "llans", in the land below Caerphilly Mountain.
 With fresh water from the Nant Fawr stream, one of the monks, Isan, founded his llan on the site of the modern day Oval Park.

 In 1089 at the Battle of the Heath, the Normans fought the Welsh Celts north of the settlement.
 The victorious Normans expanded Llanishen, starting work on a church to the north which was completed in the 12th century.

-Although Oliver Cromwell had ties with Llanishen and the neighbouring village of Llysfaen, the village remained undisturbed until 1871, when the Rhymney Railway was given permission to break the stranglehold of the Taff Vale Railway into Cardiff Docks.
+Although Oliver Cromwell had ties with Llanishen and the neighbouring village of Lisvane, the village remained undisturbed until 1871, when the Rhymney Railway was given permission to break the stranglehold of the Taff Vale Railway into Cardiff Docks.
 Building a line from Caerphilly to Crockherbtown Junction just north of Cardiff Queen Street, its 1.5 mi tunnel to the north resulted in the accidental deaths of a number of people, many of them buried in St Isan's church.

 The railway and the development of Llanishen railway station allowed wealthy Cardiff businesspeople to commute from the village to the city centre easily, resulting in the expansion of the village's population by 20,000 between 1851 and 1871.
 In 1887, the two new reservoirs of Llanishen were built to allow distribution of water collected in the Brecon Beacons to the city.
 In 1922, after expansion north by the city and south by the village, Llanishen became a suburb of Cardiff.
 Llanishen Golf Club was established in 1905.

 Development of the village since has been through redevelopment of former farming and military land into commercial usage and housing development.

 Thornhill was part of the Llanishen civil parish until November 2016, when a new community of Thornhill was created north of the Linear Park.

 Commerce and industry

 Parc Tŷ Glas Industrial Estate

 Parc Tŷ Glas is home to the offices of the television station S4C and of the National Eisteddfod of Wales.
 HM Revenue and Customs (HMRC) formerly occupied Ty Glas, an 18-storey tower block (Phase 2), the 11-storey Gleider House (Phase 1), Ty Rhodfa (formerly the Valuation Office Agency) employing more than 2,700 staff on site in 2007 and ground floor offices for an enquiry centre or IREC.
 In 2020 the tax office vacated the site and moved to Central Square in the city centre.

 The HM Government buildings are due to be demolished and replaced by up to 250 houses, 70 retirement apartments, a care home, employment units, and a health centre.

-In 2003, Cardiff Lifestyle Shopping Park was built, comprising six stores.
-The current occupants are Marks and Spencer Simply Food, Boots, HomeSense, Starbucks, DW Sports/MiFit and Pets at Home.